rdkcentral/Lightning-SDK/docs/plugins/discovery.md

 ## Available methods

 ### Entitlements
-Gets or sets the users entitlements for this app to enable platform home screen awareness.
+Sets the users entitlements for this app to enable platform home screen awareness.

+Note that this overrides previous entitlements sent to this method.

-Takes an Array of entitlements, by default, during _local develompent_:
+Takes an Array of entitlements:

 ```js
 Discovery.entitlements([